Identity politics is about bullying:

 While there is a lower class, I am in it; and while there is a criminal element, I am of it; and while there is a soul in prison, I am not free,

-I carry that ideas to bullying.
+That idea applies to all kinds of bullying.
 Whenever any of my seven billion brothers and sisters is bullied, the injustice is against me as well.
 My life has been sheltered, but I am not carefree.
 And when I see a white man harassing a black man, I may see white supremacy — but I also see a human being, lacking self-knowledge, harassing another human being.
 I may not know what to do about that, but it is a concern from which I can never take a vacation, because I am a human being too.

 2018 Oct 11, version 1.03.